 I have been the President of SIGtel, a Special Interest Group in ISTE and NYSCATE's Keynote Chairperson from 2000-2005.

 People ask me what programs I use to build web sites.
-I use Front Page as an html editor and my web page backgrounds and buttons are designed in Paint Shop Pro.
-I get many of my graphics from Clip Art.com.
+I use Microsoft Expression Web as an html editor and my web page backgrounds and buttons are designed in Paint Shop Pro

 Home